Jaycar-Electronics/IR-Remote-Learner/README.md

 Snip and place header row connections as shown above.

-Then place the battery holder where you want it.
+Place the battery holder where you want it.
 I opted to place the power pins along `row 13`.
 ![](images/battery.jpg)

 Right next to this, we'll place about 4cm of stripped copper wire from the ethernet cable in the hole next to it and solder that into place (remove the battery pack to solder).

-Then wrap around and place into the hole on the other side of the battery connector:
+Wrap around and place into the hole on the other side of the battery connector:

 ![](images/wrap.jpg)

-when you poke the wire through the other side, place the battery holder back in place and pull on the wires, so that the loop can get tight and flush against the legs.
+When you poke the wire through the other side, place the battery holder back in place and pull on the wires, so that the loop can get tight and flush against the legs.

 Remove the battery connector and solder in place without disturbing the copper wire, you should get something like this on the top side of your board: